 The Wiyot Tribe has received a 2-year grant from the Institute of Museum and Library Services to create a Wiyot Conversation Book.

-We will be holding regular meetings between October 2019 and August 2021 with any & all interested tribal members (youth & adults), to hear what topics YOU would like to be able to talk about in Wiyot.
+We will be holding regular workshops between October 2019 and August 2021 with any & all interested tribal members (youth & adults), to hear what topics YOU would like to be able to talk about in Wiyot.
 We will use your input to build short conversations in Wiyot, drawing on our extensive language archives (field notes, recordings, and publications based on interviews with over 20 native speakers from the late 19th century to the 1950s).